butlerx/wetty/docs/flags.md

 ## SSH Port

-By default WeTTy will try to ssh to port `22`, if your host uses an alternative ssh port this can be specified with the flag `--sshport`.
+By default WeTTy will try to ssh to port `22`, if your host uses an alternative ssh port this can be specified with the flag `--ssh-port`.

 ## WeTTy URL